MaximilianPi/IslandLDG/README.md

 predictors show residuals patterns, indicating nonlinearities that could potentially lead to biased estimates in the case that predictors are nonlinearly correlated.
-Residuals plots were created using the DHARMa package (Hartig, 2022)
+Residuals plots were created using the DHARMa package (2022)

 </div>

-### Figure S1 - Linear and non-linear fits of Area, Distance, and Absolute Latitud
+### Figure S2 - Linear and non-linear fits of Area, Distance, and Absolute Latitud

 Linear and non-linear fits of Area, Distance, and Absolute Latitude based on the simple linear regression used in Delavaux et al., (2024)